-For more information about using htpasswd see: http://httpd.apache.org/docs/2.2/programs/htpasswd.html.
+For more information about using https://httpd.apache.org/docs/2.2/programs/httpsswd.html.

 Single User Security Manager

 The Single User security manager is a specialized security manager that allows a username/password combination to be specified on the ESP startup command line.
 At runtime, when you attempt to access any authenticating ESP feature, such as ECL Watch, you must specify a username/password combination.